QuentinRoy/santas-de-roy/README.md

     - Dupont

 # Exclusion groups are another way of defining blacklists.
 Participants
-# part of the same exclusions groups cannot be the santa of each others.
+# part of the same exclusion group cannot be the santa of each others.
 exclusionGroups:
   - - Dupond
     - Dupont